holycrap872/neuroresus/content/blog/interact2/index.markdown

 Most patients had mild ICH: median GCS was 14 (IQR 12 - 15), median NIHSS was 10 (IQR 6 - 15) and median hematoma volume of 11 mL (IQR 6-19) with approximately one-third of bleeds having intraventricular extension and the vast majority with a deep hematoma location (83%).
 Only about 7% of patients were intubated and 3% of patients required an EVD.

 ## Study Protocol

+### Risk of Bias Assessment

+#### Domain 1: Randomization

+**Risk of bias**: Low

+**1.1: Was the allocation sequence random?**: Yes

+**1.2: Was the allocation sequence concealed until participants were enrolled and assigned to interventions?**: Yes

+**1.3: Did baseline differences between intervention groups suggest a problem with the randomization process?**: No

+#### Domain 2: Effect of Assignment to Intervention

+**Risk of bias**:

+**2.1: Were participants aware of their assigned intervention during the trial?**:

+**2.2: Were carers and people delivering the interventions aware of participants’ assigned intervention during the trial?**:

+**2.3: Were there deviations from the intended intervention that arose because of the trial context?**:

+**2.4: Were these deviations likely to have affected the outcome?**:

+**2.5: Were these deviations from intended intervention balanced between groups?**:

+**2.6: Was an appropriate analysis used to estimate the effect of assignment to intervention?**:

+**2.7: Was there potential for a substantial impact (on the result) of the failure to analyze participants in the group to which they were randomized?**:

+#### Domain 3: Missing Outcome Data

+**Risk of bias**:

+**3.1: Were data for this outcome available for all, or nearly all, participants randomized?**:

+**3.2: Is there evidence that the result was not biased by missing outcome data?**:

+**3.3: Could missingness in the outcome depend on its true value?**:

+**3.4: Is it likely that missingness in the outcome depended on its true value?**:

+#### Domain 4: Measurement of Outcome

+\*\*4.1: Was the method of measuring the outcome inappropriate?:

 **Intervention Group**: target a systolic blood pressure &lt; 140 mm Hg within 1 hour of randomization and maintain this level for 7 days.
 Specific BP-lowering treatments were left to the discretion of local clinicians.